wp-plugins/ceceppa-multilingua/readme.txt

   This function return an object and Its fields are:

     *) id           - id of language
     *) cml_default  - 1 if it is the default language
     *) cml_flag     - name of flag
     *) cml_language - name of the language
     *) cml_language_slug - slug of the language
     *) cml_locale        - wordpress locale

+= Can I show flags on my website without using widget? =

+Yes.
+You can:

+  1) Add float div to website and customize look via css
+  2) Append flag to html element
+  3) Add flags to menu

 == Screenshots ==